Before You Go

 Clothing

 During the day—Start with a swimsuit and/or swim trunks and a synthetic or Merino wool shirt as a base layer.
-Depending on the weather, temperature, and how wet you’re getting in the rapids, additional layers for sun protection or insulation can be added or subtracted.
+Additional layers for sun protection or insulation can be added and subtracted depending on the weather, temperature, and how wet you’re getting in the rapids.

-In camp—When the weather is warm, a pair of lightweight cotton pants or shorts and a shirt make great camp wear.
+In camp—When the weather is warm, lightweight cotton pants/shorts and shirts make great camp wear.
 Anytime the forecast calls for cool evenings and cold nights, a dry set of long underwear is the perfect base layer under long pants and a fleece sweater.

 Footwear